ibmbpm/Workflow_Chef/README.md

 ## Description

-This script work with Chef and IBM Business Automation Workflow Cookbook project to deploy IBM Business Automation Workflow Enterprise automatically.
+Use this script to work with Chef and the IBM Business Automation Workflow Cookbook project to deploy IBM Business Automation Workflow Enterprise automatically.

 ## Scenarios

 ### Single node scenario
-This script work with IBM Business Automation Workflow Cookbook project to deploy IBM Business Automation Workflow Enterprise on a single host. <br>
+This script works with IBM Business Automation Workflow Cookbook project to deploy IBM Business Automation Workflow Enterprise on a single host. <br>

 #### Single Node Topology:
 Single host: IBM Business Automation Workflow Enterprise - Deployment Manager and Custom Node, one cluster member. <br>